weareoutman/plain-blog/README.md

+---
-# Plain Blog
+title: Plain Blog
+---

-The plain blog builder which emits zero client side JavaScript.
+[The plain blog builder](https://weareoutman.github.io/plain-blog/) which emits zero client side JavaScript.
 With minimal configure, your blog will be fast and elegant.

 It's fast, both at run time and build time.
 For [my own person blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 seconds.